Thomas-Laverghetta/MSIM-480/Assignment1/README.md

 Rules of the game.
 Pegboard problems are single-player games played on a grid, in which moves are made by successively jumping and removing pegs from the pegboard.
 A peg can jump an adjacent peg if there is a slot adjacent to that peg in the opposite direction – horizontally or vertically.
 Diagonal jumps are not allowed.
 After a peg has been jumped, it is removed from the board (and possibly eaten).
 A typical objective of this problem is to begin with a full pegboard from which one peg has been removed and determine a sequence of jumps which will result in one peg remaining.

 # System State
-To represent the system (pegboard game), system states will be a matrix MxN where a element represents a peg slot, 1 represents a peg in slot, and 0 represents no peg in slot.
+To represent the system (pegboard game), system states will be a matrix NxN where a element represents a peg slot, 1 represents a peg in slot, and 0 represents no peg in slot.
 E.g.,
 ```
 0111
 1111